Your session has timed out

 It’s an uphill battle when you have a resume without work experience, like when you need a college freshman resume or some other type of undergraduate college resume.

-How do you write a resume with no experience, especially when 65% of employers want candidates with prior experience?
+How do you write a resume with no experience, especially when most employers want candidates with prior experience?

 The road ahead is dark and full of terrors.